 Construction progressed to the weekend of September 26-27, 2015, when southbound travelers along I-95 began using the new Pearl Harbor Memorial Bridge.
 All five lanes of the southbound span were opened to traffic by May 13, 2016.
 Work continued on the northbound span to August 22, 2016, when the fifth lane finally opened.
 The opening culminates a six-year project to rebuild the adjacent Mixmaster Interchange with Interstate 91 and Connecticut 34.
-Work at the junction replaced left-hand ramps and separated exit points while widening both connecting ramps and the freeway mainline.
-A milestone was reached at the Mixmaster Interchange on July 16, 2016, when the left-hand ramp (Exit 48) to Interstate 91 north was shifted to a new right-hand ramp.32
+Work at the junction replaced left side ramps and separated exit points while widening both connecting ramps and the freeway mainline.
+A milestone was reached at the Mixmaster Interchange on July 16, 2016, when the left side ramp (Exit 48) to Interstate 91 north was shifted to a new right side ramp.32

 — Q-Bridge (@QBridgeProgram) July 4, 2016

-The Whittier Bridge/I-95 Improvement Project kicked off in fall 2013 as part of the $3 billion Accelerated Bridge Program.
-The four-year project replaces the 1951 spans across the Merrimack River with a new tied-arch bridge.
-The new Whittier Bridge will accommodate eight overall lanes of traffic with breakdown lanes in each direction.
-Additionally a multi use path will follow the northbound side of the crossing to link with nearby trails.33
+The Whittier Bridge/I-95 Improvement Project kicked off in Fall 2013 as part of the $3 billion Accelerated Bridge Program.
+The four-year project replaced the 1951 spans across the Merrimack River with a new tied-arch bridge.
+The new Whittier Bridge accommodates eight overall lanes of traffic with breakdown lanes in each direction.
+Additionally a multi use path follows the northbound side of the crossing, linking with nearby trails.33

-Associated work replaces overpasses for Interstate 95 and cross roads north from Massachusetts 113 to the Interstate 95 Connector at Exit 60.33 All traffic on I-95 shifted onto the future northbound Whittier Bridge on December 4, 2015.
-This allowed crewed to demolish the old spans and begin work on the eventual southbound tied arch bridge.
-Construction on the project continues through early fall 2017.
+Associated work replaced overpasses for Interstate 95 and cross roads north from Route 113 to the I-95 Connector at Exit 60.33 All traffic on I-95 shifted onto the future northbound Whittier Bridge on December 4, 2015.
+This allowed crews to demolish the old spans and begin work on the eventual southbound tied arch bridge.
+Construction on the project extended through early Fall 2017.